-That happy line is followed by sounds that perfectly conjure up the image of something niggling away at your mind, insidiously aggravating you with its presence.
+That unhappy line is followed by sounds that perfectly conjure up the image of something niggling away at your mind, insidiously aggravating you with its presence.
 A mass of wriggling worms feels to me like the perfect analogy (with all due respect to worms).

 The world of mindfulness and Buddhist meditation speaks a lot about being present to now, to what is going on in the present moment.
 We are advised that, “the past has gone, the future is yet to come, now is the knowing.”
 This is sound advice and bears constant reflection.
 It is easy to discount its wisdom as it is not an easy instruction to live by.
 However, whether it is easy or not is not reason to discard it.
 Some of what is most worthwhile requires of us our deepest effort.
 That being said, when there has been a deep blow to us the best laid plans can seem a distant stretch.
 At such times we can easily find ourselves craving distractions of assurance and comfort over trying to keep the noises at bay.

 Sharing an experience